senaite/senaite.impress/README.md

 <img src="static/1_hello_world.png" alt="Hello World" />

-The next few sections will gradually introduce you to using `senaite.publisher`.
+The next few sections will gradually introduce you to using `senaite.impress`.
 We will examine single- and multi reports, Zope page templates and the report model.
 Once you master them, you can create complex reports for SENAITE.